To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 We want to mention that just because one carrier is good in one area of the United States does not mean they will perform well in your area.
 We strongly suggest you ask around about the handset carrier you are considering to see how good they are in your neck of the woods.
 We’ve based the information in this article on overall performance in the U.S.

-There are five main things you’ll want to know before choosing your cell phone carrier:
+Before we get into the winners for best cell data plans and our full wireless phone plan comparison, we wanted to point out that there are five main things you’ll want to know before choosing your cell phone carrier:

 - Data speeds